stride3d/stride-docs/en/manual/files-and-folders/external-packages/using-nuget-packages.md

 ### [Command line](#tab/add-command-line)

-If your IDE doesn't have a way of adding Nuget packages, you can use the `dotnet` command in the terminal.
+If your IDE doesn't have a way of adding NuGet packages, you can use the `dotnet` command in the terminal.

 ```bash
 dotnet add Path/To/Project/Package package NameOfNugetPackage